ddadaal/simstate/README.md

 # Features

-- Define your state and action in a class like a React class component
+- Define states and actions in a class like a React class component
-    - Update states using setState but it's synchonrous
+    - Update states using `setState` but it's synchonrous
 - Use provided stores in components with [hooks](https://reactjs.org/docs/hooks-intro.html) in state management
-    - `Render props` and `HOC` are also provided for compatibilities (like using store in a class component)
+    - `render props` and `HOC` are also provided for compatibilities (like using store in a class component)
 - No dependency but React 16.8 or higher
-- Full support in TypeScript
+- Full support in TypeScript.
+All types can be automatically inferred.
 - Basic SSR utilities support

 ## Roadmap

 - [x] Store and `useStore` hook
-- [] render props component
+- [ ] render props component
-- [] HOC
+- [ ] HOC
-- [] SSR utilities and its example
+- [ ] SSR utilities and its example
-- [] Add test and achieve 100% test coverage
+- [ ] Add test and achieve 100% test coverage

 # License